YanLuoCityU/yanluo/content/project/cardiometabolic-multimorbidity/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Cardiometabolic Multimorbidity"
-summary: "To determine the relationship of cardiometabolic multimorbidity with multiple adver health-related outcomes and explore the transitions of cardiometabolic disease and cardiometabolic multimorbidity."
+summary: "To determine the relationship of cardiometabolic multimorbidity with multiple adver health-related outcomes and explore the transitions of cardiometabolic disease and multimorbidity."
 authors: []
 tags:
   - Multimorbidity